eleciawhite/rebloginator/README.md

 Given a target blog URL, the script will query the Wayback Machine, getting a JSON file of all of the captures of the blog URL.
 The script will then query each of those to get a list of blog entries.

 The blog entries are sorted and duplicates removed.
 The correct new-post is chosen.
 A certain number are kept in the output RSS file before they expire.
+A number of blogs are available as [reblog feeds](http://logicalelegance.com/apps/rebloginator/rss/), some with more success than others.

 Essentially, it is time for the cron job and some other test blogs.

 ## Fails ##
-This does not work on [False Knees](http://falseknees.com/334.html).
+This does not work on [False Knees](http://falseknees.com) as that doesn't have an RSS feed that is also on Wayback.
+Also, [Universe Today](https://www.universetoday.com/feed) seems too large for reading in to RAM before sorting and outputing.
+A better script method would likely fix that.

+Some blogs (such as Joel on Software) have changed RSS feeds which means the blog starts part way through.
+Others (such as Embedded Artistry and Saturday Morning Breakfast Cereal) start part way through for no discernable reason and need additional debugging.

 ## Installing on a Server ##

 Find a nice server that you have access to, this could be a Raspberry Pi or AWS.
 For me, it is going to be Dreamhost.
-I found [an explantion of setting up a server that help me get over the initial fear and hurdles]https://gist.github.com/moonmilk/8d78032debd16f31a8a9).
+I found [an explanation of setting up a server that help me get over the initial fear and hurdles](https://gist.github.com/moonmilk/8d78032debd16f31a8a9).
 It boiled down to a few fairly simple steps.
 Install [python3](https://help.dreamhost.com/hc/en-us/articles/115000702772-Installing-a-custom-version-of-Python-3), possibly create a [virtual environment](https://help.dreamhost.com/hc/en-us/articles/115000695551-Installing-and-using-virtualenv-using-Python-3).
 Next, you'll need to install a few libraries:

 pip3 install feedparser PyRSS2Gen python-dateutil timezones